The 5-Second Rule That Actually Works

 Just this:

 Not because you feel like it.
+Not because the timing is perfect.
+Not because you are ready.
 Because you decided to.

-You just read 800 words.
-Your brain is already making excuses:
+You just read over a thousand words.
+And your brain is already composing its response:

 Your brain will catch up.
-Eventually, it stops fighting and starts helping.
+It always does.
 But first, you have to launch.